 Alex Rodriguez found some solace in losing out on the bid to own the New York Mets to billionaire Steve Cohen.

-Rodriguez told Maria Bartiromo on “Mornings with Maria” on Friday that he and his fiancée Jennifer Lopez were just grateful to be a part of the process in the middle of a pandemic and added that anyone who is looking to own a sports team in the future probably shouldn’t go up against a billionaire.
+Rodriguez told Maria Bartiromo on “Mornings with Maria” in January that he and his fiancée at the time Jennifer Lopez were just grateful to be a part of the process in the middle of a pandemic and added that anyone who is looking to own a sports team in the future probably shouldn’t go up against a billionaire.

 “Advice for future hopeful owners, if you wanna buy a team don’t go up against one of the richest, smartest guys in New York City.
 But the Mets are in great hands.
 Now it’s opened up incredible opportunities for team ownership.
 Not only in baseball but in other sports,” he said.